 Swimming burns calories that can harm the heart.

 Part of staying fit it burning off more calories than you take in.
 This means less accumulation of fat, which isn’t about a body-image concern: It’s about making sure that fat isn’t building up and clogging arteries (which can lead to heart disease over time).
 The good thing about swimming and getting kids to burn those calories is that swimming doesn’t seem like “exercise” to kids —it’s more about doing something that’s fun!
-And even if kids “know” how to swim, they still greatly benefit from having swimming lessons.
+And even if kids “know” how to swim, they still greatly benefit from having swim lessons.
 That’s certainly something to celebrate!

 Swimming helps prevent diabetes and childhood obesity.